noteed/python-pickle/README.md

 # Limitation

-Not all opcodes are implemented.
+- Not all opcodes are implemented.

-The PROTO opcode is not represented.

-    > python2.7 -c 'import pickletools ; print len(pickletools.opcodes)'
-    53
-    > ghc -package python-pickle -e 'length Language.Python.Pickle.opcodes' 52
+- Strings are not correctly escaped.
+- Can pickle (i.e. serialize) only with protocol 2.